uc-cdis/fence/docs/user.yaml_guide.md

 ### Public access to resources

 Arborist can be configured to apply a policy to _all_ users who visit the system.
 This is done via the special `user.yaml` field `anonymous_policies`.
+Note that the same can be done with `all_users_policies` instead of `anonymous_policies` if access should be granted to all authenticated users instead of both authenticated and non-authenticated users.

 The example below shows the setup for a program `PUBLIC_PROGRAM` and a project `PROJECT_1` under it.
 Because the policy `PUBLIC_PROGRAM_reader`, which grants access to this program, is in `anonymous_policies`, this program and all the subresources under it are accessible to all users.